B2B Marketing Attribution for Beginners

 Great content and bold bets that go beyond attribution and KPI frameworks will.

-This chapter outlines the three-step framework I use to divide seven-figure marketing budgets.
+This chapter outlines the three-step framework I use to allocate seven-figure marketing budgets.
 The framework is ideal for beginners and scales as your business grows.

-In the end, you’ll find a master prompt to guide your CRM implementation process.
-Plug and play it into your favorite AI tool.
-It focuses on technical topics such as data integration and automation.
+At the end, you’ll find a master prompt to guide your CRM implementation process.
+Plug it into your favorite AI tool.
+It covers technical topics such as data integration and automation.

-Chapter 1.1 provided a good overview of the marketing channels I recommend mapping.
+Chapter 2.1 gave a good overview of the marketing channels I recommend mapping.

 You should include the following groups: